michaelshea88/DSI-DC-1/week-01/1.4-lesson/readme.md

 ```
 </details>

-Say you have FIVE friends named Skeeter, Patty, Roger, Bebe and Porkchop.
+Say you have five friends named Skeeter, Patty, Roger, Bebe and Porkchop.
 Let's create a list.

 How do we create a list?